 Statement

-Line and pattern.
+Line and color.
 Plants and the ordinary.
 These impulses prompt my work.
 Living in a rural environment, you witness the wonders of the natural world and learn to be resourceful with what is readily available.
-This lesson profoundly impacts my work as an installation artist who combines mixed media drawing with subjects from nature and daily life.
+This lesson profoundly impacts my work as an installation artist whose practice combines mixed media drawing with subjects from nature and daily life.

 Ideas stem from specific memories, experiences in nature, and ordinary objects.
-Linear, graphic patterns often replace realistic details to develop the character and clarity of each piece.
-From those found in nature to those in our homes, plants are typically the primary subject, and one with which many can relate because of our need for nature to sustain wellness.
-A variety of media are implemented to produce the sharp, clean lines fundamental to the work including Micron pen, India ink, and cut paper.
-Installations release the drawings from the wall and provide an immersive sensory experience for the audience to contemplate as they move through and interact with the work.
+From those found in nature to those in our homes, plants are typically the primary subject, and one with which many relate due to our need for nature to sustain wellness.
+Rhythmic, graphic stylization combined with realistic detail develops the character and clarity of each piece.
+A variety of media are implemented to produce the sharp, clean forms fundamental to the work including Micron pen, India ink, and cut paper.
+Installations release the drawings from the wall and provide an immersive sensory experience for the audience to ponder as they move through and interact with the work.
 Common, repurposed, economically accumulated materials are used as primary components to expand the work’s dialogue and create an approachable, relatable, and enriching experience.
+Using line, color, pattern, and repetition as personal meditative outlets, the work encourages the contemplation of themes entangled with plant life.

 I am driven to accentuate the ordinary, to highlight how the overlap in the supposed mundane of our individual lives unites us.
-A plant and its shadow reflect that, however simple, there is great value in the surroundings and experiences that occupy our existence.
+However simple, there is great value in the surroundings, experiences, and fellow lives that cohabit our existence.
+My purpose is to unify art & nature—to re-prioritize what is most essential to grow, heal, forge new paths, and revive what is inherent in us all.
 Through a combined practice of mixed media drawing and installation, these themes converge.

 Bio